 |The more humdrum reality|

 A true ensemble piece, The Boy Friend is one of those rare films (like Young Frankenstein) where everyone is so perfect in their roles that you can't single out an individual favorite performance.
-Like many directors in the 70s, Russell often worked with the same actors, creating a kind of film-to-film repertory company.
+Like many directors in the '70s, Russell often worked with the same actors, creating a kind of film-to-film repertory company.
 The Boy Friend was my first exposure to Ken Russell so the pleasure of seeing gloomily dramatic actors from The Devils or Women in Love exhibiting such gleeful dexterity in singing, dancing, and comedy, was a pleasure I had to experience in reverse.
-Quite deservedly, Twiggy received above-the-title billing and was promoted heavily on the film's release, but the movie is full of sensational actors.
+Quite deservedly, Twiggy received above-the-title billing and was promoted heavily on the film's release, but the movie is full of sensational actors and keenly delineated performances.

 |There's No Business Like Show Business: The entire cast of The Boy Friend|